MrShambles/MrShambles.github.io/Code 102/class-4-structure- web-page-html.md

 <summary>What is it called when you give an element extra information? </summary>

-- Attirbute.
+- Attribute.
 Attributes are always in the start tag.

 </details>